In the modern marketplace, the meaning of your brand lies in the mind of the customer.

 The PR firm, Cohn & Wolfe did a research survey, ranking companies according to their authenticity.
 They surveyed 12 000 consumers across 14 markets, rating authenticity according to reliability, respectfulness, and reality.

 Their findings showed that global cynicism is high with 4.5 consumers stating brands are not open and honest and rated authenticity above innovation in importance.
-91% of consumers rated honesty about products the most important, while 73% of consumers would buy from authentic brands above brands they don’t trust.
+91% of consumers rated honesty about products as the most important, while 73% of consumers would buy from authentic brands above brands they don’t trust.

 Marketing managers that are building an authentic brand need to keep in mind that building authenticity is a long-term commitment.
 Focus on these five brand building principles to create brand authenticity: